LoyolaChicagoCS/gradhandbook/source/downloading.rst

   (for e-reading devices, e.g. e-readers, tablets, or Adobe Digital Editions on desktop)
 - `HTML <http://gradhandbook.cs.luc.edu/HandbookHtml.zip>`_,
   a zip file of the html version on the web:
-  The advantage of the version on the server is that the search function works there and *not* in a local file copy.
+  This allows the html version to be used when there is not an Internet link, but the disadvantage is that the global search function does *not* work on a local file copy.